How can I help?

 The Student Complaints Procedure provides a route to raise concerns where other opportunities or processes may not be appropriate.

-The Student Casework team are responsible for managing student complaints and provide advice to staff and students on the procedure.
+The Student Casework team is responsible for managing student complaints and provide advice to staff and students on the procedure.
 The procedure gives the university an additional means through which it can identify and act on shortcomings in its services and practices.

 The complaints process